-- Out-performance of budgeted Council tax collection of £750k - ➤ A reduction in net borrowing costs of £230k given the continuing low interest rate environment - ➤ A forecast reduction in insurance costs of £140k based on settlement trends during the year - Significant staff vacancies being carried in the establishment of £540k - 3.14 Importantly the overall outturn position also continues to be supported by £2.2m of identified eligible expenditure to be funded from capital receipts under the flexible use of capital receipts directive.
-Reliance on these mitigations is a short term measure only and is clearly not sustainable over the medium term. - 3.15 As the financial year progresses there will inevitably be further forecast budget savings identified and added to the budget forecast to mitigate those pressures outlined above.
-Appendix 2 provides an analysis of both the significant forecast pressures and savings already identified at month 6. - 3.16 It is important to note that the majority of the savings identified during the year to assist the in-year budget recovery are one-off savings and will not bring any further benefit to future year's budgets.
-Conversely, the majority of those pressures highlighted above are recurrent pressures and are being considered as part of the wider budget process for 2022/23 and beyond. - 3.17 Following the further funding commitments received from WG for Covid-19 related pressures, as we look to the remainder of the financial year the key financial focus and uncertainty continues to be in arresting the core service delivery deficit of £1.94m.
-To that end the ongoing budget recovery plan will be vital in ensuring that the Council ends the year in a balanced position and without needing to deplete reserve balances which are at comparatively low levels despite the recent replenishment, and particularly in light of the challenging budgetary position it finds itself in leading into 2022/23.
+- 3.15 Importantly the overall outturn position also continues to be supported by £2.2m of identified eligible expenditure to be funded from capital receipts under the flexible use of capital receipts directive.
+Reliance on these mitigations is a short term measure only and is clearly not sustainable over the medium term. - 3.16 As the financial year progresses there will inevitably be further forecast budget pressures and savings identified and added to the budget forecast.
+Appendix 2 provides an analysis of both the significant forecast pressures and savings already identified at month 9. - 3.17 It is important to note that the majority of the savings identified during the year to assist the in-year budget recovery are one-off savings and will not bring any further benefit to future year's budgets.
+Conversely, the majority of those pressures highlighted above are recurrent pressures and were considered as part of the wider budget process for 2022/23 and beyond. - 3.18 Following the further funding commitments received from WG for Covid-19 related pressures, as we look to the remainder of the financial year the key financial focus and uncertainty continues to be in achieving a positive outturn position in the core service delivery.
+To that end the ongoing budget recovery plan remains vital in ensuring that the Council ends the year in a robust financial position and without needing to deplete reserve balances which are at comparatively low levels despite the recent replenishment, and particularly in light of the challenging budgetary position leading into 2022/23.

-3.18 Progress against mandated savings
+3.19 Progress against mandated savings

-3.19 The 2021/22 budget included mandated savings totalling £4.734m and the progress against these is summarised in table 3 below and in more detail in appendix 3.
+3.20 The 2021/22 budget included mandated savings totalling £4.734m and the progress against these is summarised in table 3 below and in more detail in appendix 3.